 An inversion sprain is fairly simple to diagnose.
 The pain is focused on the outside of the ankle.
 The area around or above the outer ankle bone will usually start to swell immediately, and bruising may appear within minutes or hours after the injury.

-To confirm that the sprain is a simple inversion sprain, roll the ankle joint passively (supporting it with your hands) in the four directions: inward, outward, forward and backward.
+To confirm that the sprain is a simple inversion sprain, roll the ankle joint passively (supporting it with Note that all blackjack online gratis strategy is predicated on the hand total of the player versus the dealer’s upcard. your hands) in the four directions: inward, outward, forward and backward.
 If intense pain is felt in any direction other than rolling inward, it may be a complex sprain (multiple ligaments) and more difficult to treat.
 Fortunately, sprains in other directions are rare among trail runners.

 There should not be any sharp pain on weight-bearing.
 To test this, first have someone push on the sole of your foot to simulate weight-bearing.
 If there is no sharp pain, then try standing on the injured foot.
 If there is any sharp pain with weight-bearing, then there may be a bone fracture or dislocation.